RileyGabrielson/project-identity/README.md

 # Project Identity

-A masterpiece of over-engineering, a symphony of type conversions, and a testament to the art of doing things the hard way.
+A masterpiece of over-engineering, and a testament to the art of doing things the hard way.

 ## The Challenge

-Build the most unnecessarily complex identity function possible.
+Build the most creative identity function possible.
 The goal is simple: take a number and return the exact same number.

 ## Constraints